n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 Doing the final steps on the 8 samples today and getting them in vials.
 They all look slightly strange, like slightly gooey, but it's probably fine?

+Moved the 5 samples into the vial rack.